 Lymphedema Therapy Specialist in Hinsdale, IL

 Are you experiencing hard or tight skin, folds developing in the skin, wart-like growths developing on the skin, and fluid leaking through the skin?
 These might be the symptoms of Lymphedema.
-Consult our Lymphedema Therapy Specialist at Progressive Physical Therapy and get yourself treated.
+Consult Dr. Omar Hussien, PT, MSc, DPT at Progressive Physical Therapy and get yourself treated.
 For more information, contact us today or book an appointment online.
 We are conveniently located at 15 Spinning Wheel Road Ste.
 24 Hinsdale, IL 60521.

 Table of Contents: